andreadebortoli2/js-our-team/readme.md

 -edit the image string as an element img

 - BONUS 2:
--edit html and css as the screenshot
--edit the element wich contain the object properties as a card
+-edit html and css as the screenshot adding bootstrap -edit the element wich contain the object properties as a card

 ## Tools